-9. A quorum at a meeting shall consist of seven members of the Pension Board, with a minimum of two scheme employer nominee members and two scheme member nominee members and either the Chair or Vice-Chair.
+9. 50% of members of the Pension Board, with a minimum of two scheme employer nominee members and two scheme member nominee members and either the Chair or Vice Chair, will constitute a quorum for Pension Board meetings to proceed.
 A Pension Board meeting can still take place if not quorate however any decisions will be ratified either electronically or at the next quorate meeting of the Pension Board to take effect.